Hon. James A. Wynn, Jr.

-Following graduation from Marquette University Law School in 1979, Wynn served in the U.S. Navy JAG Corps for four years on active duty and for 26 more years as a reserve officer.
-He was a military judge and commanding officer of the Navy Reserve Trial Judiciary.
-He retired at the rank of captain.
+After graduating from Marquette University Law School in 1979, he served in the U.S. Navy JAG Corps for 30 years (four years active and 26 years reserve).
+He was a military judge for six years and retired at the rank of Navy captain in 2009.

-Wynn holds a bachelor of arts degree in journalism from the University of North Carolina at Chapel Hill, a juris doctor from Marquette University Law School, and a master of laws degree in judicial process from the University of Virginia School of Law.
+He holds a bachelor’s degree from the University of North Carolina at Chapel Hill; a juris doctor degree from Marquette University Law School; and a master of law from the University of Virginia School of Law.